pingcap/talent-plan/rust/projects/file-io/project.md

 - add code samples and digarams to illustrate the text and be less monotonous
 - maintain the index file!
+- specify where data should be stored
+- caching the index

 -->